All Episodes

 He had the tight end in coverage.

-He jumped the route, 26 yard interceptions returned, Favre threw a pick six.
+Favre threw a pick six.

-Just like last year in a championship game is Superdome threw a pick in overtime at the end of the game.
+Just like last year in a championship game in Super Dome.

-Uh the end of regulations threw a pick last night.
+He threw a pick in overtime at the end of the game, the end of regulation, threw a pick last night.

 Hello.

-And success and happiness for all, and I I EIB is is wonderful, but I think it's a huge understatement to me.
+And EIB is wonderful, but I think it's a huge understatement to me.

-You are brilliant in fearless broadcasting, and you deserve a promotion to something like Supreme Dean Dean of Truth Tellers.
+You are brilliant in fearless broadcasting, and you deserve a promotion to something like Supreme Dean of Truth Tellers.

-Yeah, I total fumbling, but that that represents him.
+Total fumbling, but that represents him.

-So anyway, he some think he would be even worse than Chris Dudd, which I'll tell you, anybody that doesn't eat, you can't trust him, and he looks like he doesn't eat.
+So anyway, some think he would be even worse than Chris Dudd, which I'll tell you, anybody that doesn't eat, you can't trust him, and he looks like he doesn't eat.

 I'm proud of my time served in Vietnam.